mattsnelson/myrepo/README.md

  - getting comfortable using git commits
  - and most recently, figuring out this branching business.

-Thanks for stopping by y'all!
+Thanks for stopping by y'all!line from terminal in Rstudio on 2021-07-08